-Early LGT calculations, which indicated small $L_q$ values, did not include the contributions of disconnected diagrams.
-More recent calculations including the disconnected diagrams yield larger values for $L_q$ , in agreement with several observations: A) The predictions from LF at first order and the Skyrme model that $J = L_q$ in the non-perturbative domain, see Section 4.4.
-B) The relativistic quark model which predicts $L_q \approx 0.2$ [103, 104]; C) The $\Delta d/d$ high- $x{Bj}$ data that is understood within pQCD only if $L_q$ is sizeable [143], see Section 6.3.1; and D) A non-zero nucleon anomalous magnetic moment implies a non-zero quark OAM [57, 58].
-Although $L_q$ is dominated by disconnected diagrams in LGT, they are absent in the LF and quark models, and highly suppressed for the large- $x{Bj}$ data.
-Thus, although the various approaches agree that $L_q$ is important, the underlying mechanisms are evidently different.
+Early LGT calculations, which indicated small L_q values, did not include the contributions of disconnected diagrams.
+More recent calculations including the disconnected diagrams yield larger values for the quark OAM, in agreement with several observations: A) The predictions from LF at first order and the Skyrme model that in the nonperturbative domain, the spin of the nucleon comes entirely from the quark OAM, see Section 4.4.
+B) The relativistic quark model which predicts $l_q \approx 0.2$ [110, 111]; C) The $\Delta d/d$ high- x{Bj} data that is understood within pQCD only if the quark OAM is sizeable [150], see Section 6.3.1; and D) A non-zero nucleon anomalous magnetic moment implies a non-zero quark OAM [63, 64].
+Although L_q is dominated by disconnected diagrams in LGT, they are absent in the LF and quark models, and highly suppressed for the large- x{Bj} data.
+Thus, although the various approaches agree that the quark OAM is important, the underlying mechanisms are evidently different.

 Tables 10 and 11 provide the LGT results and the indirect phenomenological determinations from single spin asymmetries.
-If only $L_q$ or $J_q$ is provided in a reference, we have computed the other one assuming $\Delta u/2 = 0.41(2)$ , $\Delta d/2 = -0.22(2)$ and $\Delta s/2 = -0.05(5)$ .
-One notices on the tables that $L_s$ seems to be of opposite sign to $\Delta s$ , effectively suppressing the total strange quark contribution to the nucleon spin.
+If only the quark OAM or quark total angular momenta are provided in a reference, we have computed the other one assuming $\Delta u/2 = 0.41(2), \ \Delta d/2 = -0.22(2)$ and $\Delta s/2 = -0.05(5)$.
+One notices on the tables that the strange quark OAM seems to be of opposite sign to Δs , effectively suppressing the total strange quark contribution to the nucleon spin.

-6.12.3 High-energy picture of the nucleon spin structure
+6.11.3 High-energy picture of the nucleon spin structure

-The contributions to J listed in Tables 3-11 are shown on Fig. 18 and allows a visualization of our present knowledge.
+The contributions to J listed in Tables 3-11 are shown on Fig. 18.
+It allows for a visualization of the evolution of our knowledge.
 While the measured $\Delta u + \Delta \overline{u}$ agrees with the relativistic quark model, its prediction for $\Delta d + \Delta \overline{d}$ is 50% smaller than the data.
-Thus the failure of the relativistic quark model stems in part from neglecting the sea quarks, chiefly $\Delta \overline{d}$ and $\Delta s$ to a lesser extent.
-The situation for $L_q$ is still unclear due the data scarcity.
-The indication that $L_s$ and $\Delta s$ have opposite signs reduces the overall strange quark contribution to J to a second-order effect.
+Thus the failure of the relativistic quark model stems in part from neglecting the sea quarks, chiefly $\Delta \overline{d}$ and Δs to a lesser extent.
+The situation for the quark OAM is still unclear due the data scarcity.
+The indication that L_s and Δs have opposite signs reduces the overall strange quark contribution to J to a second-order effect.
 Finally, $\Delta G + L_g$ appears to be of moderate size and thus not as important as initially thought.
+The picture of the nucleon spin structure arising from these high-energy results is